> cd c:\ > rdiff-backup.exe --include "c:/My Stuff" --exclude "c:/**" c:/ c:/Backup

 You have two solutions:

-install the 64 bits version of rdiff-backup (at time of writing, it will soon be available).
+install the 64 bits version of rdiff-backup.

-add the remote schema option to your call of rdiff-backup with something like --remote-schema "C:\Windows\SysNative\OpenSSH\ssh.exe %s rdiff-backup --server"
+add the remote schema option to your call of rdiff-backup with something like --remote-schema "C:\Windows\SysNative\OpenSSH\ssh.exe %s rdiff-backup server"

 (adding the path to the front of your PATH environment variable might also be an option).